susom/alert-datediff-cron/README.md

 # AlertDateDiffCron
-A utility to manage alert datediff jobs
+A utility to manage alert datediff jobs one alert at a time to get around the current system cron failing

 ## Goals